KnorpelSenf/cloudconvert-bot/README.md

 The session data can be used to store partial information about the task we need to perform, such as when only a file was received but the target format is yet to be determined by the user.

 In addition, the bot collects a log of successfull conversions in a separate collection.
-This includes that chat ID, source and target format, timestamp and a boolean indicating if the conversion was triggered automatically using auto-conversions.
+This includes the chat ID, source and target format, timestamp, and a boolean indicating if the conversion was triggered automatically using auto-conversions.

 A third log collection saves the chat type for each seen chat ID.